iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Lebesgue Integral and Expected Value.md

 > \int_{\Omega}^{} \phi d\mu = \sum_{i = 1}^{n}a_i \mu(A_i)
 > $$

-The discrete sume of all the measure on the partitioned domain for the function.
+The discrete sum of all the measure on the partitioned domain for the function.

 ### **Bounded Functions**